 FES supports the efforts of school staff to reduce the overuse of discipline practices that remove students from the classroom, specifically addressing the effects on all subgroups of students.
 FES staff and students reinforce the Falcon Four Talons (Respect, Responsibilty, need for disciplinary referrals.
 Teachers and staff work to build relationships with parents and students in order to understand student's behavior.
-We have a team of teachers who have been trained on PBIS, which we will implement more fully during the 2018-2019 school year.PBIS is a research based positive behavior plan that encourages students to demonstrate positive behaviors and encourages staff members to recognize the positive behaviors.
+We have a team of teachers who have been trained on PBIS, which we will continue to implement and develop during the 2021-2022 school year.
+PBIS is a research based positive behavior plan that encourages students to demonstrate positive behaviors and encourages staff members to recognize the positive behaviors.